 - Taper off your carbohydrates as the day progresses.
 Your insulin sensitivity is lowered as each meal containing carbohydrates is eaten.

 - Little to no carbohydrates in your final meal of the day.
-Are you about to do some high-intensity exercise?
-They aren’t needed to fuel exercise, so don’t eat them.
 Your liver glycogen stores should be full enough from the prior carbohydrate meals to fuel brain and nervous system function without having to break down protein through gluconeogenesis.

 - As your carbohydrate intake is tapered off through the day, start replacing calories with healthy fats.
-Sources include nuts, seeds, flax oil, fish oil, etc.
+Sources include nuts, seeds, avocado, natural fats from meat, eggs, dairy, flax oil, fish oil, etc.

 - Taper off your calories throughout the day also.
 The majority of your calories should be eaten around your workout.